black-sheepp/HIveMind--Developer-s-Social-Media/ReadMe.md

 git status: Shows the current status of the repository, including which files are modified and which are staged.

-git log: Shows the commit history of the repository. git log --all --decorate --oneline --graph: Shows the commit history of the repository.
+git log: Shows the commit history of the repository. git log --all --decorate --oneline --graph    : Shows the commit history of the repository.

 git branch: Lists all branches in the repository and shows which branch is currently checked out.